georgysavva/generic-wallet/README.md

 - See all accounts.
 # Implementation details
 - It's a domain driven microservice written in golang with [go-kit](https://github.com/go-kit/kit) library.
 - Service functional available as a RESTful API.
-See API documentation:
+See [API docs](https://documenter.getpostman.com/view/865221/S1ETRGPW):
 - Authentication not supported for simplicity sake.
 - Service can be easily auto-scaled, since it's stateless.
 - Postgres is used as persistence layer.